Graphs encoding the generating properties of a finite group: Introduction

 where $a_n(G)=\sum_{|G:H|=n}\mu _G(H)$ and $\mu$ is the M\"{o}bius function on the subgroup lattice of $G$.
 In other words, for a given finite group $G,$ there exists a uniquely determined Dirichlet polynomial $P_G(s)$ (where $s$ is a complex variable) with the property that for $t\in\mathbb N$ the number $P_G(t)$ coincides with the probability of generating $G$ by $t$ randomly chosen elements.
 The reciprocal of $P_G(s)$ is the \lq\lq probabilistic zeta function\rq\rq \ of $G,$ studied by N. Boston \cite{boston}, A. Mann \cite{PFG} and the second author \cite{arac}.
-We prove that $P_G(s)$ can be determined from $\lst$ and consequently we may also recover from $\lst$ all the information that can be determined from $P_G(s).$ In particular we may deduce whether $G$ is soluble or supersoluble and, for every prime power $n,$ determine the number of maximal subgroups of $G$ of index $n$.
-But we also prove that {\slshape{from $\lst$ we may deduce whether $G$ is nilpotent and the order of the Frattini subgroup}} (information that cannot be recovered from $P_G(s)).$ We also prove that all the above mentioned properties of $G$ could be deduced taking into account only the graphs of the form $\Gamma^*_{1,b}(G)$ for $b\in \mathbb N.$
+We prove that $P_G(s)$ can be determined from $\lst$ (see Theorem \ref{pzg}) and consequently we may also recover from $\lst$ all the information that can be determined from $P_G(s),$ taking advantages from a series of available results in the literature, about the relation between the arithmetic properties of the Dirichlet series $P_G(s)$ and the structure of $G$.
+In particular we may deduce whether $G$ is soluble or supersoluble and, for every prime power $n,$ determine the number of maximal subgroups of $G$ of index $n$.
+But we also prove that {\slshape{from $\lst$ we may deduce whether $G$ is nilpotent and the order of the Frattini subgroup}} (information that cannot be recovered from $P_G(s)).$ A possible development of this investigation could be to minimize the number of graphs in $\Lambda^*(G)$ that have to be considered in order to obtain information about $G$.
+From this point of view, we notice that all the above mentioned properties of $G$ could be deduced taking into account only the graphs of the form $\Gamma^*_{1,b}(G)$ for $b\in \mathbb N.$

 \